 1. Plantation Shutters

-Plantation shutters are perhaps the most popular type of interior shutters, known for their wide louvers and classic elegance.
+Plantation shutters are the most popular type of interior shutters—and for good reason.
+Their wide louvers offer excellent airflow and light control.

 Key Features: